lexibank/mixtecansubgrouping/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset accompanying Auderset et al.'s "Subgrouping in a ‘dialect continuum’" from 2023
+# Wordlist CLDF dataset accompanying Auderset et al.'s "Subgrouping in a dialect continuum" from 2023

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)